 Instead, however, the Vatican's Philatelic Office issued the following stamp commemorating the event, after having announced it months in advance of the anniversary:

-The above pictures both Martin Luther, and his friend, Philip Melanchthon, reverently kneeling at the cross, with a golden sky above them.
+The above pictures both Martin Luther, and his friend, Philip Melanchthon, reverently kneeling at the cross, with a golden sky above them, which in iconography, typically represents Heaven.
 The top inscription reads "5 Centuries Since the Protestant Reformation".
-Clearly, it's meant to be honorific, and positively commemorative.
+Clearly, it is meant to be honorific, and positively commemorative.

-The above is manifest hypocrisy of the worst sort.
-How dare the Roman Catholic Church issue such a token, after having damned both of the men it pictures, and after condemning their doctrines, and all of their followers as well.
+The above is hypocrisy of the worst sort.
+It is an insult for the Roman Catholic Church to issue such a token, after having damned both of the men it pictures, and after condemning their doctrines, and all of their followers as well.

 From the perspective of historical Roman Catholicism, this would be tantamount to commemorating Muhammad, or Mao Zedong.
 Would any Christian ever create a stamp of Muhammad, reverently bowing at the Kaaba, on the anniversary of the Hijrah?
 Or of Mao Zedong, standing triumphantly in Tiananmen Square, on the anniversary of the end of the Chinese Civil War?
 Of course not.
 We lament that these men ever existed.
 So too, did the Roman Catholic Church lament the existence of Martin Luther, until the last few decades.